hallatore/MeshBlend-docs/Getting started/Setup.md

 > Large:       128-132
 > Extra Large: 191-195
 >
-> ALWAYS REMBER TO DIVIDE THIS NUMBER BY 255 WHEN INPUTING IT
+> ALWAYS REMEMBER TO DIVIDE THIS NUMBER BY 255 WHEN INPUTTING IT
 > ```

 > [!NOTE] Blend ID